simonmlo/TEP4280-Project-Work---Flow-around-a-cylinder/README.md

 transformPoints -scale "(x y z)"
 ```

-This is interesting because it simplifies the meshing significantly!
+This is interesting because it can significantly speed up the possibility of simulating new geometries!
 It basically stretches the mesh in a desired direction.
 In less than 5 minutes I was able to simulate three cases:

 1. The Reference Cylinder